ArnaudFickinger/arnaudfickinger.github.io/_posts/2020-04-03-deep-unsupervised-learning.md

 $$\theta^* = \text{argmax}_{\theta} \sum^n \log p(f_{\theta}(x_i)) + \log |\frac{df_{\theta}}{dx}(x_i)|$$

 >Is there a derivative operator in the AutoDif package?
 What is the coast to include the derivative of the output in the objective?
+>
+>In PyTorch the method torch.autograd.grad() can be used to include derivative in the objective

 In practice we represent the flow $f$ as the output of a neural network and optimize $\theta$ using stochastic gradient descent.
 Once $\theta$ has been optimized we can sample from $p$ following: